dbt-labs/jaffle_shop_duckdb/README.md

 ### dbt Certification Exercise
 To give you a feel for dbt development there are a couple of things in this repository which do not match conventions laid out in the Learnster dbt course so far which need to be fixed, and there is also a simple model which needs to be created from scratch.

 1) All `.yml` files should be renamed to specify what they apply to.
 For example each model directory should contain a `_models.yml` file (the `_` is to ensure the file is top of the directory for easy access) and may or may not contain a `_docs.yml` file for documentation.
+Do not worry about _sources.yml file in staging as we are using local csv seeds for this toy project rather than external sources.
 2) stg_customers contains PII data in the `first_name` and `last_name` columns so these need to be hashed.
-Firstly, append `_pii` suffix to model file and mark the model and each of the sensitive columns as sensitive in the `staging/_models.yml` using the syntax:
+Mark the model and each of the sensitive columns as sensitive in the `staging/_models.yml` using the syntax:
     ```
     models:
       - name: stg_customers_pii